LaunchCode-Education-Archived/gis-devops-OLD/week06/project/README.md

 * ESLint has no warnings

 ## New Stuff
 There will be a few differences in this project compared to previous week's studios/project.
-You may just want to copy over certain changes instead of merging [Week 6 Starter](https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/tree/week6-starter).
+You may want to copy over certain changes instead of merging [Week 6 Starter](https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/tree/week6-starter).
 NOTE that the starter branch only contains config, property, and aws scripts.
 The starter branch does not contain a solution for week 4.

 Review the changes by looking at this branch comparison: [week4 compared to week6](https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/compare/week4-starter...week6-starter)